EasyTransfer -- A Simple and Scalable Deep Transfer Learning Platform for NLP Applications: Experiments

-\textbf{Meta Learning.} The Meta-FT algorithm leverages the power of the meta-learner, hence is highly effective in the few-shot learning setting.
-Take the multi-domain MNLI dataset for an example.
-For each of the five domains, we only use 5\%, 10\% and 20\% of the original dataset for model fine-tuning.
-The prediction accuracy scores with and without the Meta-FT algorithm are compared, with BERT-base as the underlying language model.
-We have also compared Meta-FT against strong baselines and conducted experiments on other tasks such as sentiment analysis.
+The MetaFT algorithm leverages the power of the meta-learner, hence is highly effective in the few-shot learning setting.
+Take the multi-domain MNLI dataset~\citep{MultiNLI} for an example.
+For each of the five domains, we only use 5\%, 10\%, and 20\% of the original dataset for model fine-tuning.
+The prediction accuracy scores with and without the MetaFT algorithm are compared, with BERT-base as the underlying PLM.
+The results are in Table~\ref{tab:few1}.

+As MetaFT only considers learning meta-learners across similar domains, we consider a more challenging case to evaluate MetaDTL.
+In this experiment, we randomly sample only 1\%, 2\%, 5\%, 10\%, and 20\% of the original MNLI training data to fine-tune the BERT model.
+The SciTail~\cite{DBLP:conf/aaai/KhotSC18} training set is used for knowledge transfer.
+We list the results on the MNLI testing set with and without MetaDTL training in Table~\ref{tab:few}.
+The results produced by Meta-FT and single-task fine-tuning are also compared.
+As seen, MetaDTL improves the performance regardless of the percentages of the training sets.
+It has a larger increase in accuracy on smaller training sets (4.0\% increase on 1\% of the training set vs. 1.0\% increase on 20\%).
+In summary, MeteFT and MetaDTL are capable of training meta-learners across domains and tasks, suitable for tasks with very little training data.

+\boldpara{Online Applications.} The ``meta-learners'' trained by EasyTransfer are frequently applied in various applications in Alibaba, especially for emerging domains with few training data.
+For example, in the AliMe assistant chatbot, there are over one thousand similar user intent classification tasks for different domains and businesses.
+By applying the ``meta-learner'' fine-tuned on PLMs, the overall accuracy is improved by over 8\%, compared to the online system.